praekeltfoundation/pattern-library/source/_patterns/01-basic/05-general/00-logo.md

 state: "inprogress"
 ---

-There are two styles of Logo
+Logo Positioning
 --

-Logo to the left

-Logo centered
+A logo can be positioned and pinned top left of centered